 In addition to meeting people in-person, I recommend developing a strong social media presence and a mobile-friendly website.

 If you’re an estate planning attorney, consider Facebook as it is where many parents and grandparents spend time and they’re the ones seeking your guidance.
 Connect with your power partners and other attorneys on LinkedIn.
 Find groups related not only to the legal profession but also to your ideal client.
-If you’re a business attorney, find groups for business owners, entrepreneurs, and other professionals.
+For commercial litigation lawyers, find groups for business owners, entrepreneurs, and other professionals.
 Give your brand a voice so people can get to know you.

 All too often I hear business owners tell me that they wish they had processes and procedures in place before their business expanded.
 Then they find themselves managing clients but their backoffice is either non-existent or inefficient.
 It might seem insignificant to have systems in place for appointment setting, document sharing, and task tracking when you have a small client load but trust me when I say that you will thank yourself later.